guyavrah1986/dnsSniffer/README.md

 systemMgrDisplayClientMenu - enter a domain name to query or type 'stop' to end:
 - 7) Finally, enter `stop` to terminate the program (or close it with Ctrl+C)

-# Was is missing:
+# What is missing:
 - Support DNS response with CNAME record type.
 - Capturing DNS responses that ride on top of IPv6.

 # Some notes/TODOs:
-- In case cross compilation is being conducted, then need to set a global debug symbol that will indicate whether the target machine is little or big endian.

 - Before deploying the software, the build script can also run some unit tests (after it builds the software).
 However, it will that later the unit test package along with all of its "left overs" will be removed.

-- My usage in multi threading was very basic here, not sure that way the pcap_loop and the UI thread are managed and implemented is optimal.
+- My usage in multi threading was very basic here, not sure that the way the `pcap_loop` and the UI thread are managed and implemented is optimal.

-- There are several places in the code in which I left a "TODO/explanation note".
+- There are several places in the code in which I left a "TODO/explanation" note.
 Filter the string "GuyA:" to check them all.